offscale/go-nginx-securely/README.md

 CLI tool that reroutes all traffic for a given domain to use SSL over 443.
 By default uses LetsEncrypt paths.

+## Usage

+  $ go-nginx-securely --help
+  -inplace
+        whether to edit inplace (defaults to stdout emission) -nginx_config string
+        nginx config filepath
+  -server_name string
+        server_name, only this one will be secured

 ## License

 Licensed under any of: